sreuland/go/services/regulated-assets-approval-server/README.md

 `Authorization Required` and `Authorization Revocable` flags.
 This allows the issuer to grant and revoke authorization to transact the asset at will.

-You can use [this
+You can use the command [`$ regulated-assets-approval-server configure-issuer`](#usage-configure-issuer) or [this Stellar Laboratory link](https://laboratory.stellar.org/#txbuilder?params=eyJhdHRyaWJ1dGVzIjp7ImZlZSI6IjEwMCIsImJhc2VGZWUiOiIxMDAiLCJtaW5GZWUiOiIxMDAifSwiZmVlQnVtcEF0dHJpYnV0ZXMiOnsibWF4RmVlIjoiMTAwIn0sIm9wZXJhdGlvbnMiOlt7ImlkIjowLCJhdHRyaWJ1dGVzIjp7InNldEZsYWdzIjozfSwibmFtZSI6InNldE9wdGlvbnMifV19) to set those flags.
-link](https://laboratory.stellar.org/#txbuilder?params=eyJhdHRyaWJ1dGVzIjp7ImZlZSI6IjEwMCIsImJhc2VGZWUiOiIxMDAiLCJtaW5GZWUiOiIxMDAifSwiZmVlQnVtcEF0dHJpYnV0ZXMiOnsibWF4RmVlIjoiMTAwIn0sIm9wZXJhdGlvbnMiOlt7ImlkIjowLCJhdHRyaWJ1dGVzIjp7InNldEZsYWdzIjozfSwibmFtZSI6InNldE9wdGlvbnMifV19)
-to set those flags in Stellar Laboratory.
-Click the link, fill the account address and sequence number, then the account secret and submit the transaction.

 After setting up the issuer account you can send some amount of the regulated asset to a stellar account using the servers friendbot